fpapado/proto/README.md

 The tech world often calls these setups "opinions".
 I do not find that characterisation frutiful.
-I would rather think of this setup as "my happy place".
+I would rather think of this setup as "my current happy place".
 Over time, the prototyping setup I use changes, in a loop between "learning to make something new" and "learning a new way to make something".
-In other words, it allows me to focus on the things I am interested in at a certain moment, by leveraging familiar patterns.
+In other words, it allows me to focus on the things I am interested in at a certain moment, by leveraging familiar patterns and APIs.

 Different versions of the setup will be tagged in [Releases](https://github.com/fpapado/proto/releases) for future reference.